kevslinger/kevslinger/README.md

 # Hi there :wave:, I'm Kevin Esslinger!
 But you can call me Kev

-:rotating_light: I am officially looking for a job!
-Looking for Machine Learning Engineer, Data Scientist, and Software Engineering positions with a Q1 2023 start date.
-Preferred locations include United States and The Netherlands.
-Open to remote work.
-Check out my resume [here](resume.pdf).
+:rotating_light: I am excited to share I'm moving to the Netherlands for work in Summer 2023!
+More details to come shortly.

 Want to chat?
 Feel free to send me a message :mailbox_with_mail:, a follow :bird:, an invitation to connect :inbox_tray:, or an email :email:!
 (Or all of the above :grin:)